godotengine/godot-docs/tutorials/gui/gui_containers.rst

    .. image:: img/godot_containers.png

-When a :ref:`Container <class_Container>`-derived node is used, all children :ref:`Control <class_Control>` nodes give up their positioning ability to it.
+When a :ref:`Container <class_Container>`-derived node is used, all children :ref:`Control <class_Control>` nodes give up their own positioning ability.
 This means the *Container* will control their positioning and any attempt to manually alter these nodes will be either ignored or invalidated the next time their parent is resized.

 Likewise, when a *Container* derived node is resized, all it's children will be re-positioned according to it, with a behavior based on the type of container used: